 A grey card accounts for the overall temperature and tint, not each color individually.
-Using a color checker helps you adjust for the individual colours, as well as overall colour in your images.
+Using a color checker helps you adjust for the individual colors, as well as overall color in your images.

 These are foldable discs that come with gold, silver, white, and black material.
 You can use them interchangeably, depending on your lighting scenario.

 The gold reflector adds warmth to your subject, while the silver brightens it.

 A reflector kit will help you to manage your shadows and direct the light to where you want it.